-COP27 finance: Will richer nations hand over the cash?
+What is loss and damage and will rich nations pay for climate change?

 Currently, only 34% of climate finance goes towards helping developing countries adapt to climate change, according to the OECD's latest figures.

-Also the majority of the public funding, 71%, is still given in the form of loans rather than direct grants to countries - which can increase the debt burden in poorer nations.
+Also the majority of the public funding, 71%, is still given in the form of loans rather than direct grants.
+This can increase the debt burden in poorer nations.

-Nafkote Dabi, Oxfam International Climate Policy lead has called this "profoundly unfair".
+Nafkote Dabi, Oxfam International Climate Policy lead, has called this "profoundly unfair".

 He said: "Instead of supporting countries that are facing worsening droughts, cyclones and flooding, rich countries are crippling their ability to cope with the next shock and deepening their poverty."